istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

   disproportionate number of requests due to multiplexing of HTTP requests and connection pooling
 - A very similar issue currently exists for sidecar mode as well
 - The solution to this issue is tracked [here](https://github.com/istio/istio/issues/58039)

-#### Gateway Limitations

-Ambient east-west gateways currently only support meshed mTLS traffic:

-- Cannot currently expose `istiod` across networks using ambient east-west gateways.
-You can still use a classic e/w gateway for this.

 {{< tip >}}
 As ambient multicluster matures, many of these limitations will be addressed.